 Citizenship education facilitates children in making their own decisions and taking responsibility for their own lives and their local and wider communities.

-Personal, Social and Health Education viagra online bestellen (PSHE) and citizenship provide pupils with self-esteem, positive self-awareness and confidence to:
+Personal, Social and Health Education (PSHE) and citizenship provide pupils with self-esteem, positive self-awareness and confidence to:

 - Stay as healthy as possible;